siddhantac/puffin/README.md

 ./puffin -v3
 ```

-Please note, **v3 does not use a config file yet**.
+Please note, **v3 uses a simple config file with only the `journalFile` field**.
 So if you are using a config file with v2 then it won't be used with v3.
+However, you *can* modify the journal file to be used with v3.

 ## Demo